PharmGKB/PharmCAT-tutorial/README.md

-# PharmCAT-tutorial
+# PharmCAT tutorial
-Tutorial materials for the PharmCAT
+Tutorial materials for the PharmCAT v1.5.1 as of March 23, 2022.